taless474/plexil1/doc/src/app-framework.md

 class.

-* Node state changes in the Executive can be monitored and reported through instances of the ExecListener abstract base class.
+* Node state changes in the Executive can be monitored and reported through *listeners*, instances of the ExecListener abstract base class.

 * The AdapterConfiguration class manages the construction of the interface objects from a configuration file loaded at runtime.

 ### Standard interface library

+A standard set of adapters and listeners, the [%PLEXIL Standard Interface Library](#interface-library), is part of the %PLEXIL distribution.
+It includes these modules:

-Most every real-world application needs a sense of time.
-The %PLEXIL Executive Application Framework provides a TimeAdapter using standard POSIX APIs to read the current time, and to schedule wakeups at a future time.
++ The TimeAdapter uses standard POSIX APIs to read the current time, and to schedule wakeups at a future time.

-Similarly, most every application will need to be debugged.
-The UtilityAdapter class implements the `print()` and `pprint()` commands.
++ The UtilityAdapter implements printing commands.

-A %PLEXIL plan can start, monitor, and terminate additional plans through the Launcher adapter.
++ The Launcher allows %PLEXIL plans to start, monitor, and terminate other plans.

++ The IpcAdapter uses a cross-platform, publish/subscribe inter-process communication (IPC) package to command and monitor external systems, and to publish planner updates.

++ The UdpAdapter uses UDP datagrams to command and monitor external systems.

++ LuvListener allows monitoring %PLEXIL plan execution in real time via the %PLEXIL Viewer Java application.

+Users can take advantage of these capabilities directly, or use the source code of these interfaces as templates for implementing their own custom interfaces.

 ### AbstractFactory classes for interface objects